The Fortunes and Misfortunes of the Famous Moll Flanders - Daniel Defoe

 Moll Flanders, the full title is"The fortunes and misfortunes of the famous Moll Flanders who was born in Newgate, and during a life of continu'd variety for threescore years besides her childhood, was a Whore, five times a wife (whereof once to her own brother) twelve Year a thief, eight year a transported Felon on Virginia, at last grew Rich, liv'd Honest and died a Penitent) written from her own memorandums."

-Published in 1722 when the writer Daniel Defoe was 62 this novel was way ahead of its time.
+That's quite a title eh??Published in 1722 when the writer Daniel Defoe was 62 this novel was way ahead of its time.
 The writing is exceptional, the dialog, the settings and the characters are all exceptionally real and honest and brought to life by Defoe's wonderful writing style.

 Luckily for Moll she was taken in and cared for by a loving family where she stayed many years and grew to be a hansom, clever and polite young lady.
 However it does not end well when both the sons fall in love with Moll.
 This dose not go down well with the rest of the family because although they loved moll they felt their son's should marry to their advantage not marries a penniless orphan.
 However after an affair with the elder brother he convinces her the only way forward is for her to marry his younger brother, this shocks moll, and she tells him she doesn't want to be one brothers wife and the others whore so they agree that they will no longer be together and moll marries the younger brother even though she doesn't love him.

 Moll is widowed very early into the marriage and sees this as a way out of a life she never wanted, so she leaves her children with her in-law's and moves away to pass her herself off as a rich widow in the hope of finding a rich husband.

 This time she meets another man who she loves but his business is out in Virginia and they have to leave England.
 When they move out there they have a happy life out in virgina and have two children.
 Moll has a great relationship with her mother in law and loves to hear the stories of her turbulent life.
 It is when listening to these stories that moll hears something terrible.
 Her mother in law had a baby in Newgate prison and she left her behind when she was sent to Virginia.
 With this and other details moll discovers that her mother in law is actually her own biological mother and she is married to her own brother who she has had two children bye.

 She knows that she can not marry the banker when his divorces comes through if she is with child so when a helpful midwifes offers a safe home for her son at a reasonable price of only £500 a year moll agrees and the baby is taken to a good home.

 Desperate, she begins a career as a thieve.
 This works well for moll and she finds she is very skilled at it and so contniues in the trade for years (she dose it with gulity feelings, and trys legal employment, but crime pays.)

 She is found guilty and sentenced is death. she manages to convince a minister of her repentance, and with her Lancashire husband is sent to the Colonies to avoid hanging, and happily are together.